qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Placement priority can however be customized or set for an individual feature using a data defined list of prioritised positions.
-This also allows only certain placements to be used, so eg for coastal features you can prevent labels being placed over the land.
+This also allows only certain placements to be used, so e.g. for coastal features you can prevent labels being placed over the land.

 The |radioButtonOn| :guilabel:`Around point` setting places the label in an equal